Get a graduate degree

 Degree requirements (minimum of 30 hours)

-4. Advisory committee.
-Initially each student will be advised by the Graduate Program Director.
-As soon as possible, the student will select a faculty member to chair a graduate advisory committee consisting of at least three persons.
-This committee will supervise the remainder of the candidate's graduate program.
+- Advisory committee.
+Each student will be advised by the Graduate Program Director who serves as the student's Primary Advisor.
+As soon as possible, the student will also select a faculty member to serve as his or her Research Advisor who will chair a Research Advisory Committee consisting of at least three persons.
+This committee will supervise the creation of the candidate's Thesis or Research Portfolio.

-5. Program of study.
-The candidate's program will be structured by the Advisory Committee in consultation with the student.
+- Program of study.
+The candidate's program will be structured initially by the Primary Advisor in consultation with the student.
+The program of study can be modified as needed by the Research Advisor in consultation with the student and Primary Advisor.

-6. Comprehensive examination.
-The written and oral comprehensive examination will be administered by the student's Advisory Committee upon the completion of at least 12 hours of course work, normally at the beginning of the third semester.
-This examination must be passed before the student begins writing a thesis or creating a research portfolio.
+- Comprehensive examination.
+The comprehensive examination will be administered by the student's Research Advisor and a second member of the student's Research Advisory Committee and adjudicated by the student's Research Advisory Committee upon completion of at least 12 hours of course work, normally at the beginning of the third semester.

-7. Research.
+- Research.
 In addition to completing their course work, students must complete either a thesis or a research portfolio in a manner acceptable to the student's Advisory Committee.
-The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Advisory Committee.
+The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Research Advisory Committee.